louisameline/observe_evented/README.md

 Other options
 -------------------------

+`options.batchOnly` If you prefer to work on batched events (see the section below) and do not need them to be triggered individually, set this option to `true`.
+Only the `batch` and `rawBatch` events will then be triggered.
+Default: `false`.

 `options.eventTypes` An array of enabled event types.
 Any event whose type is not included in this array will not be triggered.
 If you want to get events from another type than the standard ones (namely because you use notifiers), you will have to set up this option.
 Default: `null`.